OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

 <!-- // write a program that uses edge detection to turn an led on, sleep for 10 seconds and then turn it off
 note: the mechanism for edge detection hasn't been ironed out yet -->

-Let's create a file called `debounceSwitch.py` to hold our code:
+Create a file called `STK05-debounce-switch.py` and paste the following in it:

 <!-- LAZAR: work in progress -->